rbarrue/sally_cpv_wh/README.md

 1. _setup.py_: defines the Wilson coefficient and morphing setup and creates setup file.

-2. _gen\_signal/background.py_: generate signal and background samples or prepare files to run sample generation on batch systems (HERE YOU WILL NEED THE CHANGE THE PATH TO YOUR MADGRAPH INSTALLATION)
+2. _gen\_signal/background.py_: generate signal and background samples or prepare files to run sample generation on batch systems

 3. _parton\_level\_analysis\_full.py_: performs analysis (simulating detector response via smearing of parton-level quantities) for the observable set with the full neutrino 4-vector ('full')